-The performance periods for each of the five measures are listed on this slide.
-On the next slide, I'll discuss why updated discharge periods end on December 1 and October 2.
+The performance periods for each of the measures are listed on this slide.
+On the next slide, I'll discuss why CMS updated the discharge period.

-CMS announced that they would not be using claims reflecting services provided in Quarter 1 or Quarter 2 of 2020; those date ranges being January 1, 2020, through June 30, 2020.
-Both Quarter 1 and Quarter 2 of 2020 were part of the five mortality measure calculations and Quarter 1 was part of the hip-knee complication measurement period initially.
-Further, CMS is restricting the discharge periods to end on December 1, 2019, for the five mortality measures because the measures identify deaths within 30 days of each index stay and to end on October 2, 2019, for the hip-knee complication measure because the complication measures identify complications within 90 days of each index stay.
-The 30- and 90-day periods from December 1 and October 2, respectively, would end on December 31, 2019, and would not include any data or events from Quarter 1 or Quarter 2.
+CMS announced that they would not be using claims reflecting services provided in Quarter 1 or Quarter 2 2020; those date ranges being January 1 of 2020 through June 30 of 2020.
+Quarter 1 was part of the hip/knee complication measurement period initially.
+Further, CMS is restricting the discharge periods to end on ending October 2, 2019, for the hip/knee Complication measure because the measures identify complications within 90 days of each index stay.
 Please note that hospitals do not need to request anything to have this exception applied.
-The updated discharge period has already been applied to all hospital calculations that are included in the HSR.
+The updated discharge period has already been applied to all hospitals' calculations that are included in the HSR.

-The Hospital VBP Program HSRs were delivered April 13.
+The Hospital VBP Program HSRs were delivered May 9.
 Following the 30 days after the delivery of the HSRs, you have the opportunity to review the HSR and request a calculation correction.
-All review and correction requests must be submitted by May 15.
-Angie will provide instructions and more details regarding the review and correction process later in the presentation.
+All review and correction requests must be submitted by June 10.
+Mike will provide instructions and more details regarding the review and correction process later in the presentation.

 In these HSRs, only performance period data will be included.
-If your hospital would like to review your FY 2024 baseline period results, you can download the report through the CMS HQR Secure Portal.
+If your hospital would like to review your fiscal year 2025 baseline period results, you can download the report through the CMS HQR Secure Portal.